hwanggu-corgi/hwanggu-log/update.md

 ### October 19th, 2020
-1. Corgi add progress #198 in csc-369-assignment-1♥♥
+1. Corgi add progress #199 in csc-369-assignment-1♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #19
+        - Corgi working on adding code #20
             - Corgi working on adding helper function `initialize_directory_entries`
-                - Corgi correcting compile errors
+                - Corgi performing tests and correcting the function to make sure it is working as it should
                 - Corgi adding test functions to make sure function is working as it should
+                - Corgi completed correcting compile errors
                 - Corgi completed adding function description
                 - Corgi completed fixing `expression must be a modifiable lvalue` error